Recognized Student Organizations and Clubs Identity Guidelines

 - Submit your artwork for approval through our online request form.
 If there are questions or requests for redesign, you will be contacted.

 - Approved designs may be sent to the vendor and you may proceed with the order.
 After artwork approval, the vendor will work on your behalf to secure final approval through Nebraska’s Licensing and Branding Department.
 Once approved, the vendor will fulfill the product and/or merchandise orders.
 If you have questions or concerns contact firstname.lastname@example.org.

 Note: The Licensing and Branding Department will only approve requisitions from licensed vendors.
 If your preferred vendor is not included on the licensee list, the vendor may apply for an Internal Campus Supplier License.
 Questions regarding licensed vendors should be e-mailed to email@example.com.

-Royalties generated from the commercial use of Nebraska’s marks supports student athletes, less the actual administrative expenses of running the licensing program.
+Royalties generated from the commercial use of Nebraska’s marks support student athletes, less the actual administrative expenses of running the licensing program.

 The administrative expenses include maintaining the legal requirements of trademark registration, addressing product infringement, supporting the Fair Labor Association and maintaining the Licensing and Branding Department.

 Apparel and promotional products ordered by university departments, student organizations, sports clubs and Greek chapters are subject to the applicable royalty rate.
 This includes, but is not limited to, sales for fundraising projects, sales to individual members of a department, organization, club, or Greek chapter, or if the price of an item is built into a fee (e.g. event registration).

 - Giveaways (merchandise not for resale) procured through a university purchase order or a university issued P-card will be exempt from royalties.
 Items must be purchased with department funds.